YunusPanwar70/-Deep-JavaScript-Foundations-v3/md/5-Scope.md

 # Scopes

-Scopes in javascript refers to the current context of code, which determines the accessibilty of variables to javascript.
+Scopes in JavaScript refer to the current context of code, which determines the accessibility of variables.

-Javascript has the following kinds of scopes:-
+JavaScript has the following kinds of scopes:

-* Global Scope
+1. Global Scope
-* Module Scope
+2. Module Scope
-* Function Scope
+3. Function Scope
-* Block Scope
+4. Block Scope
-* Lexical Scope
+5. Lexical Scope

-## Global Scope :-
+## Global Scope

-Variables defined outside any function, block, or module scope have everywhere in the application. when a module system is enabled it's harder to make global variables,but one can still do it.
+Variables defined outside any function, block, or module scope are accessible everywhere in the application.
+When a module system is enabled, it's harder to make global variables, but it can still be done.
 By defining a variable in HTML, outside any function, a global variable can be created.

-## Module Scope :-
+## Module Scope
 Before modules, a variable declared outside any function was a global variable.
-In modules, a variable declared outside any function is hidden and not available to other modules unless it is explicity exported..
+In modules, a variable declared outside any function is hidden and not available to other modules unless it is explicitly exported.

-## Block Scope :-
+## Block Scope

-Block scope is defined with curly braces. it is separated by { and }.
-Variables declared with let and const can have block scope.
+Block scope is defined with curly braces, separated by `{` and `}`.
+Variables declared with `let` and `const` can have block scope.
 They can only be accessed in the block in which they are defined.

-## Function Scope :-
+## Function Scope

-Function scope means that parameters and variables defined in a function are visible everywhere within the function, but are not visible outside of the function.
+Function scope means that parameters and variables defined in a function are visible everywhere within the function but are not visible outside of the function.

-## Lexical Scope :-
+## Lexical Scope

-Lexical scope is tha ability of the inner function to access the outer scope in which is defined.
+Lexical scope is the ability of the inner function to access the outer scope in which it is defined.

 ## For More Information Click Below :-